dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Enter year of landcover year 1: Enter the year of the LULC data used for year 1.
+- **Enter year of landcover year 1**: Enter the year of the LULC data used for year 1.

-- Enter year of landcover year 2: Enter the year of the LULC data used for year 2.
+- **Enter year of landcover year 2**: Enter the year of the LULC data used for year 2.

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

-- Input: LULC year 1: Set the path to your LULC data for year 1.
+- **Input: LULC year 1**: Set the path to your LULC data for year 1.

-- Input: LULC year 2: Set the path to your LULC data for year 2.
+- **Input: LULC year 2**: Set the path to your LULC data for year 2.

 **Click Run.**